DynamoProtocol/Documentation/wallet-connection/connect-platform.md

-## wallet-connection/connect-platform.md

----

-description: Connect your wallet to Dynamo AI and start using AI services
----

 # 🌐 Connect to Platform

 Now that you have a wallet installed, let's connect it to Dynamo AI and get you ready to use AI services.